 Walking my way through Autumn!

-If that has not quite got you convinced to throw your blanket down and get moving then let me share with you some benefits of walking!
+If that has not quite got you convinced to throw your blanket down and get moving then let me share with you some benefits through walking my way through Autumn!

-We have to begin with the main point and that is walking is a great form of exercise and without you realising you are exercising (unless you plan on walking for hours of course).
+I mean I cannot have my walking my way through Autumn post without mentioning how walking is a great form of exercise.
+Walking is a great form of exercise and without you realising you are exercising (unless you plan on walking for hours of course).

 We all know how important exercise is for our minds and body, but if you want something that is not intense then I cannot recommend going for a walk enough.
 To make it even more fun then explore local parks so that you can get some great views whilst you are walking, and this will help even more with it not feeling like you are exercising.

 Other benefits of walking include improvements in cardiovascular fitness, boosting muscle endurance, strengthening bones and reducing your risk of developing conditions such as heart disease or diabetes.
 I mean if that doesn’t sound great just remember that walking is completely free!
 It doesn’t require using equipment or moving really fast.
 So if you are not a massive fan of exercising but you need somewhere to begin then definitely go for a walk and reap all the health benefits that you can.

 If you get more invested in walking you can eventually maybe look into hikes.
 I think exploring is a great way to de-stress but also spark up some creativity as well.
 Therefore, walking is great to get those exploring boots on.

 I think we have a beautiful environment so why not make the most of it.
 We may as well get walking and explore as much of it as possible.
 This is actually a huge part of my walking my way through Autumn inspiration, to get myself to explore more in my surrounding area or even just in the UK.